linkerd/linkerd2/doc/proxy-metrics.md

 A histogram of the duration of the lifetime of a connection, in milliseconds.

-### `connection_sent_bytes`

-A histogram of the number of bytes sent over the lifetime of a connection.
-This is updated when a connection closes.

-### `connection_recieved_bytes`

-A histogram of the number of bytes recieved over the lifetime of a connection.
-This is incremented when a connection closes.

 ## Labels

 Each of these metrics has the following labels: